carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `opendrive` (_str_) – Content of an OpenDRIVE file as `string`, __not the path to the `.xodr`__.
         - `parameters` (_[carla.OpendriveGenerationParameters](#carla.OpendriveGenerationParameters)_) – Additional settings for the mesh generation.
 If none are provided, default values will be used.
         - `reset_settings` (_bool_) – Option to reset the episode setting to default values, set to false to keep the current settings.
-This is usefull to keep sync mode when change map and keep deterministic scenarios.
+This is useful to keep sync mode when changing map and to keep deterministic scenarios.
 - <a name="carla.Client.load_world"></a>**<font color="#7fb800">load_world</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**map_name**</font>, <font color="#00a6ed">**reset_settings**=True</font>, <font color="#00a6ed">**map_layers**=[carla.MapLayer.All](#carla.MapLayer.All)</font>)
 Creates a new world with default settings using `map_name` map.
 All actors in the current world will be destroyed.
     - **Parameters:**
         - `map_name` (_str_) – Name of the map to be used in this world.
 Accepts both full paths and map names, e.g. '/Game/Carla/Maps/Town01' or 'Town01'.
 Remember that these paths are dynamic.
         - `reset_settings` (_bool_) – Option to reset the episode setting to default values, set to false to keep the current settings.
-This is usefull to keep sync mode when change map and keep deterministic scenarios.
+This is useful to keep sync mode when changing map and to keep deterministic scenarios.
-        - `map_layers` (_[carla.MapLayer](#carla.MapLayer)_) – Layers of the map that will be loaded, by default all layers are loaded.
-This parameter works like a flag mask. _Warning: This only affect to "Opt" maps.
+        - `map_layers` (_[carla.MapLayer](#carla.MapLayer)_) – Layers of the map that will be loaded.
+By default all layers are loaded.
+This parameter works like a flag mask.
+    - **Warning:** <font color="#ED2F2F">_`map_layers` are only available for "Opt" maps _</font>
 - <a name="carla.Client.reload_world"></a>**<font color="#7fb800">reload_world</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**reset_settings**=True</font>)
 Reload the current world, note that a new world is created with default settings using the same map.
 All actors present in the world will be destroyed, __but__ traffic manager instances will stay alive.
     - **Parameters:**
         - `reset_settings` (_bool_) – Option to reset the episode setting to default values, set to false to keep the current settings.
-This is usefull to keep sync mode when change map and keep deterministic scenarios.
+This is useful to keep sync mode when changing map and to keep deterministic scenarios.
     - **Raises:** RuntimeError when corresponding.
 - <a name="carla.Client.replay_file"></a>**<font color="#7fb800">replay_file</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**name**</font>, <font color="#00a6ed">**start**</font>, <font color="#00a6ed">**duration**</font>, <font color="#00a6ed">**follow_id**</font>)
 Load a new world with default settings using `map_name` map.
 All actors present in the current world will be destroyed, __but__ traffic manager instances will stay alive.